cucker0/docker/md/docker.md

 This can be overridden using a third :`rwm` set of options to each `--device` flag.

-If the container is running in `privileged` mode(witht the `--privileged` flag), then the permissions specified will be ignored.
+If the container is running in `privileged` mode（特权模式）(witht the `--privileged` flag), then the permissions specified will be ignored.

 ```bash
 $ docker run --device=/dev/sda:/dev/xvdc --rm -it ubuntu fdisk  /dev/xvdc